DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: DMA Offload: Limits Benchmarking

-Narrowing the performance gap between CU and DMA-based collectives at smaller sizes requires understanding where time is spent with DMA offload.
-Therefore, as a first step, we study the distinct phases of a single peer-to-peer DMA copy, which is the smallest unit of work applications can offload to DMAs with HIP/HSA API calls.
+In order to expand the reach of DMA offloads, we study the reasons for lower performance for latency-bound sizes.
+To do so, as a first step, we study a single DMA copy, which is the smallest unit of work that applications can offload to DMAs with HIP/HSA API calls.
+We then analyze the distinct phases of a single DMA copy and study where time is expended in order to identify targeted optimization opportunities.